Field Day enlists freelancers to work as “brand ambassadors,” canvasing local communities on foot or by phone to spread the word about a brand.

 Requirements: A 30-second video where you talk about your favorite brand

-And, while every project is different, all jobs require a single freelancer to work several hours on a single mission.
-That means you’re likely to earn several hundred dollars per gig here.
+Each job varies in time and activity.
 Freelancers considering new projects get information about the brand they’re representing, the number of hours required to complete the project, the timeline and the hourly pay.

 Hours are flexible, but you’re expected to complete the job within the agreed-upon timeline.
 A 15-hour project, for instance, might need to be completed within two weeks.